hlorenzo/RBlog/content/teaching/ensc_formation_continue/index.md

 # Overview

-The [ISPED Summer School](https://ensc.bordeaux-inp.fr/fr/big-data-et-statistique-pour-l-ingenieur) is designed to fit with graduated and senior students who desire to keep on touch with forehead methods on big data and statistics for engineers.
+The [DU BDSI 2019](https://ensc.bordeaux-inp.fr/fr/big-data-et-statistique-pour-l-ingenieur) is designed to fit with graduated and senior students who desire to keep on touch with forehead methods on big data and statistics for engineers.

 # Current Course